Chennai Book Fair: Venue

 The first four editions of the book fair were held in the Madrasa-i-Azam school.
 In 1981, the book fair moved to the YMCA grounds in Royapettah, Chennai.
 The 1982 edition was organized at the erstwhile Woodlands Drive-In restaurant.
 The book fair was subsequently moved to the Quaid-e-Milleth Government Arts College for Women in the late 1980s.
 The Quaid-e-Milleth Government Arts College for Women remained the venue of the book fair till 2007, when the venue was shifted to St. George Anglo-Indian High Secondary School on the Poonamallee High Road due to space and parking constraints.

 Features

 The Chennai Book Fair is considered to be one of the biggest events in the Chennai cultural calendar along with the Chennai music season.
 In addition to book stalls, there are food and refreshment stalls to serve the needs of hungry visitors.
 Regular debates, contests and speeches are held at the venue.
 In recent times, movie clippings of films of international renown are filmed at the venue of the fair.
 Annual awards to the best writer and the best publisher are given at the fair.

-The last book fair in 2022 was the 45th edition of Chennai book fair organised by Booksellers and Publishers Association of South India (BAPASI) at the Nandanam YMCA ground in the city.
-The sales went up over 12 crores in the fair.
-The State government's "Illam Thedi Kalvi" initiative, a scientific exhibition, a Keezhadi photo gallery, and a display of vintage ceramic artifacts were all represented during this year's fair.
-Another highlight of the event was the sculptures of notable leaders.
-There were sculptures of former CM M Karunanidhi, well-known Tamil poet Tiruvalluvar, Buddha, former President APJ Abdul Kalam, Dravidian icon "Periyar" EV Ramasamy, and other luminaries available for purchase.